Celebrating the ‘impeccable integrity and unbounded courage’ of Brent Scowcroft

 Robert M. Gates is a former US Secretary of Defense.

-It is said that Henry Kissinger was the author of the modern National Security Council system.
+It is said that Henry Kissinger was the creator of the modern National Security Council system.
 And that is largely true.
-But Brent Scowcroft is the author of the modern National Security Advisor.
+But Brent Scowcroft was the creator of the modern National Security Advisor.

-Brent created a culture within the National Security Council staff that endures to this day: support for the president regardless of party; putting the national interest ahead of politics; working long hours without complaint.
+Brent created a culture within the National Security Council staff that although strained from time to time largely endures to this day: support for the president regardless of party, putting the national interest ahead of politics, working long hours without complaint.

 This was the tradition of selfless service, high integrity, and unflagging commitment that Brent established within the NSC staff and bequeathed to his successors as National Security Advisor.